-Proof (of Theorem 4.7).
-We create a slow timd semi-execution in which a REQUEST(0) event occurs, and immediately after the corresponding GRANT(0) event (and at the same time) a sequence of events occur.
+Proof: (of Theorem 4.7) We create a slow timed semi-execution in which a REQUEST(0) event occurs, and immediately after the corresponding GRANT(0) event (and at the same time) a sequence of events occur.
 Now extend this timed semi-execution (keeping it slow) until all these requests are fulfilled.
-By Lemma 4.8 the time between any two of these GRANT events is strictly greater than
+By Lemma 4.8 the time between any two of these GRANT events is at least

-$$REQUEST(0), ..., REQUEST(n-1)$$
+$REQUEST(0), \ldots, REQUEST(n-1)$

 Let GRANT(j) be the last GRANT.
-The time from REQUEST(j) until the corresponding GRANT(j) is strictly greater than
+The time from REQUEST(j) until the corresponding GRANT(j) is at least

-$$n \cdot m(c_2/c_1)$$ .
+$n \cdot m(c_2/c_1).$

 Now we present the more delicate arguments needed to prove a lower bound that matches the upper bound given in Section 4.1.
 Note that the only differences between the lower bound to be proved and the one already proved in Theorem 4.7 are the presence of the l terms describing bounds on the manager's step time and the careful treatment of roundoff.
-Since we consider these to be very small, for practical purposes one might be satisfied with the simpler lower bound.
-However, it is interesting theoretically to note that in this case, we can obtain a tight bound by a related but somewhat more difficult argument.
-THEOREM 4.9.
-Assume that $l \le c_1^2$ .
-Then the worst case response time of any centralized computer system that solves the timed mutual exclusion problem is at least
+Still, it is interesting that the bound can be improved in these ways to match the upper bound exactly.

+Theorem 4.9 Assume that $l \leq c_1$.2 Then the worst case response time of any centralized resource allocation algorithm is at least

-$$n[c_2(\lfloor (m+l)/c_1 \rfloor + 1)] + l.$$
+$n[c_2(|(m+l)/c_1|+1)]+l.$

-An I/O automaton is called active if in every state there is a locally controlled action enabled.
+An I/O automaton is called active if in every state there is a locally-controlled action enabled.
 (Recall, for example, that the manager in the algorithm of the preceding subsection was made active by the inclusion of the ELSE action.)
 Before proceeding with the proof of the theorem, it is useful to prove the following lemma, which claims that there is no loss of generality in assuming that the manager is active.
 As in the previous subsection, denote by LOCAL the class of all the actions that are locally controlled by the manager (including GRANT(i), for all i).

-LEMMA 4.10.
-Suppose that A is a centralized computer system that solves the timed mutual exclusion problem with response time $\leq b$ , for a real number b.
-Then there is another such algorithm A', with response time $\leq b$ , in which the manager is active.
+Lemma 4.10 Suppose that A is a centralized resource allocation algorithm with response time $\leq b$, for a real number b.
+Then there is another such algorithm A', with response time $\leq b$, in which the manager is active.

-Proof.
-Given A, we produce A' by adding a new internal action NULL to the manager.
+Proof: Given A, we produce A' by adding a new internal action NULL to the manager.
 The steps associated with this action are exactly those triples of the form (s', NULL, s), where s' = s and no other locally controlled action of the manager is enabled in s'.
 Clearly, the manager is active in A'.
-We claim that A' solves the problem and has response time $\leq b$ .
-In order to see this, it suffices to show that every timed behavior of A' is also a timed behavior of A. This is done by showing that for every timed execution of A' there is a timed execution of A with the same behavior.
+We claim that A' solves the problem and has response time $\leq b$.
+In order to see this, is suffices to show that every timed behavior of A' is also a timed behavior of A.